iconify/documentation/documents/pages/icon-components/react/build-icon.md

 `include icon-components/customisations`

-For more details about dimensions and alignment see [icon dimensions documentation](./dimensions.md).
+For more details about dimensions see [icon dimensions documentation](./dimensions.md).

 For more details about transformations see [icon transformations documentation](./transform.md).